Meet Doug Jones, Alabama's first Democratic senator in 25 years

 "I obviously told him I'd support him 100 percent, both in time and financially, and I was just candid with him — it's going to be an uphill battle," Vega, who worked as U.S. Attorney under Bill Clinton with Jones, told NBC News.

-It was a battle Jones won Tuesday night, pulling off an apparent victory over Republican Roy Moore by a narrow but decisive margin of more than 20,000 votes.
+It was a battle Jones won Tuesday night, pulling off a victory over Republican Roy Moore by a narrow but decisive margin of more than 20,000 votes.

 Related: Moore vs. Jones: Where the Alabama Senate candidates stood on the issues

-"Doug has never been one to shy away from challenges," Vega said prior to Jones' apparent win Tuesday night.
+"Doug has never been one to shy away from challenges," Vega said prior to Jones' projected win Tuesday night.

 Despite being painted by President Donald Trump as "weak on crime" and as an "elite" by his Republican rival, friends who have known the 63-year-old Jones for decades highlighted his working-class roots, willingness to work with political rivals, and the high-profile prosecution of KKK members.